znerol/pragmatic-ip-networking-guide/doc/linux-router-example.rst

 (including SSH), a static IPv6 address needs to be present at some interface.

 Networking folks developed the habit to assign a routable IP on the loopback interface.
-This is especially useful on devices with many interfaces in the context of dynamic routing.
+This is especially useful on nodes with many interfaces in the context of dynamic routing.
 The loopback interface never goes down, and thus an IP assigned to ``lo`` will be reachable as long as there is at least one route.